mschaeffer53/Doggonnit/README.md

 Libraries and frameworks:
 - Django; GET and POST profile information to the database
+- Bootstrap; page layout
-- Geodjango or Mapbox to create maps and extract location information
+- ~~Geodjango or~~ Mapbox to create maps and extract location information

 **Functionality**